MohammadiSina/ebraz-emotional-finance-tracker/README.md

 ## 🧭 Project Status

 Currently in planning and early development phase.
-Built with passion, curiosity, and emotional honesty.

----

-### ✨ Made by someone trying to make sense of life, one transaction at a time.